bryan-hoang/mthe-493-group-a2/ARCHITECTURE.md

     W->>-C: Return and aggregate results
 ```

-On the highest level, this project uses the [axon-ecrg](https://github.com/DuncanMays/axon-ECRG#readme) edge computing framework to create a proof of concept system for parallelizing work through distributed computing, which aims to optimize the amount of data sent to each worker to minimize he overall cost incurred by the job deployer,
+On the highest level, this project uses the [axon-ecrg](https://github.com/DuncanMays/axon-ECRG#readme) edge computing framework to create a proof of concept system for parallelising work through distributed computing, which aims to optimize the amount of data sent to each worker to minimize he overall cost incurred by the job deployer,

 ## Code Map